mlabuda2/nf-tower-docs/docs/launch/launch.md

     The credentials associated with the compute environment must be able to access the work directory.

 !!! tip
-    In the configuration, the full path to a bucket must be specified with single-quotes around strings no quotes around booleans or numbers.
+    In the configuration, the full path to a bucket must be specified with single-quotes around strings - no quotes around Booleans or numbers.